aFarkas/lazysizes/README.md

 The [unveilhooks plugin](plugins/unveilhooks) plugin enables lazySizes to lazyload background images, widgets/components/scripts, styles and video/audio elements.

 ###[include plugin](plugins/include)
-The [include plugin](plugins/include) plugin enables lazySizes to lazyload content, styles or AMD modules either simply postboned or conditionally (for example matching certain media queries).
-This extension also heavily simplifies architecture of conditional, dynamically changing responsive behavior and has an extreme great scalability.
+The [include plugin](plugins/include) plugin enables lazySizes to lazyload content, styles or AMD modules either simply postponed or conditionally (for example matching certain media queries).
+This extension also heavily simplifies the architecture of conditional, dynamically changing responsive behavior and has great scalability.

 ###[bgset plugin - lazy responsive background-image](plugins/bgset)
-The bgset plugin allows lazyload multiple background images with different resolutions/sizes and/or media queries (responsive background images).
+The bgset plugin allows lazyloading of multiple background images with different resolutions/sizes and/or media queries (responsive background images).
 In case you only need one image use the unveilhooks extension.

 ###[lazysizes custommedia extension](plugins/custommedia)
 [lazySizes custommedia extension](plugins/custommedia) allows you to automatically sync and manage your breakpoints between your CSS and the ``media`` attributes of your ``"picture > source"`` elements using the ``customMedia`` option of lazySizes.

 ###[attrchange / re-initialization extension](plugins/attrchange)
-In case you are changing the ``data-src``/``data-srcset`` attributes of already transformed lazyload elements, you normally also must re-add the ``lazyload`` class to the element.
+In case you are changing the ``data-src``/``data-srcset`` attributes of already transformed lazyload elements, you must normally also re-add the ``lazyload`` class to the element.

 This [attrchange / re-initialization extension](plugins/attrchange) automatically detects changes to your ``data-*`` attributes and adds the class for you.

 ###[parent-fit extension](plugins/parent-fit)

-The [parent fit plugin](plugins/parent-fit) extends the ``data-sizes="auto"`` feature to also calculate the right ``sizes`` for ``object-fit: contain|cover`` image elements as also **height** ( and width) constrained image elements in general.
+The [parent fit plugin](plugins/parent-fit) extends the ``data-sizes="auto"`` feature to also calculate the right ``sizes`` for ``object-fit: contain|cover`` image elements and other **height** ( and width) constrained image elements in general.

 ###[noscript extension](plugins/noscript)
-The [noscript extension](plugins/noscript) is the true ultimate progressive enhancement extension for lazySizes.
+The [noscript extension](plugins/noscript) is the ultimate progressive enhancement extension for lazySizes.
 It allows you to transform any HTML inside a ``noscript`` element as soon as it becomes visible.

 ###[aspectratio extension](plugins/aspectratio)
 The [aspectratio extension](plugins/aspectratio) allows you to control the aspectratio of your images using markup instead of CSS.
 It is an alternative for the [CSS intrinsic ratio technique](#specify-dimensions).